 Salazar-García et al. (1998) and Salazar-Garcia and Lovatt (2000) demonstrated that avocado trees carrying a heavy on crop produced vegetative shoots at the expense of floral shoots (inflorescences).
 Conversely, trees carrying a light off crop produced floral shoots at the expense of vegetative shoots.
 Crop load had no effect on the number of flowers per inflorescence.
 Reciprocity between floral vs. vegetative shoot development for on-crop vs. off-crop trees suggests that endogenous plant hormones might be playing a more important role in alternate bearing in 'Hass' avocado than resource (e.g., carbohydrate, N or other nutrient) availability, which would have resulted in a reduction in both vegetative and floral shoot development for trees carrying an on-crop.
-In a current study on nutrient partitioning in 'Hass' avocado (Rosecrance and Lovatt, unpublished), off-crop trees (low set in spring 2001 and remaining fruit removed in July 2001) produced significantly more reproductive structures and set more fruit for the 2002 return bloom (an average of 1.33 kg dry wt./tree/month March through June 2002) than trees that were not defruited in July 2001, which averaged only 0.08 kg dry wt./tree/month over the same period.
-Surprisingly, the presence of only a few fruit (2 kg, \sim 10 fruit) was sufficient to reduce the 2002 return bloom, indicating that the effect of fruit was not limited to the shoot on which they set and providing evidence that resource availability might also contribute to alternate bearing avocado.
+In a current study on nutrient partitioning in 'Hass' avocado (Rosecrance and Lovatt, unpublished), off-crop trees (low set in spring 2001 and remaining fruit removed in July 2001) produced significantly more reproductive structures and set more fruit for the 2002 return bloom (an average of 1.33 kg dry wt./tree per month March through June 2002) than trees that were not defruited in July 2001, which averaged only 0.08 kg dry wt./tree per month over the same period.
+Surprisingly, the presence of only a few fruit (2 kg, ~10 fruit) was sufficient to reduce the 2002 return bloom, indicating that the effect of fruit was not limited to the shoot on which they set.